openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

    :language: cpp
    :fragment: [frontend_extension_framework_map_macro_CustomOp]

-Let's take a closer look at the parameters this macro takes.
-Note that there are two flavors - the second one is to map for PaddlePaddle operations where input and output names have to be specified.
+Let's take a closer look at the parameters this macro takes (note that there are two flavors - the second one is to map for PaddlePaddle operations where input and output names have to be specified).

 .. code-block:: cpp